Promoting Walking Among Older Adults Through Affective Communication and Step-Monitoring (NOSTEP)

-April 30, 2026 updated by: Patrizia Catellani, Catholic University, Italy
+June 10, 2026 updated by: Patrizia Catellani, Catholic University, Italy

 Physical inactivity increases substantially after age 60 and represents a major public health challenge in older adults, as it is linked to increased risk of functional and cognitive decline and aging problems.
-Walking is one of the most accessible and recommended forms of moderate physical activity for this population.
+Walking is one of the most accessible and recommended forms of light-to-moderate physical activity for this population.
 However, promoting sustained engagement in walking remains difficult, as traditional informational approaches often fail to activate personally meaningful motivations.

-This study tests whether nostalgia-based persuasive messages can promote walking by leveraging psychologically meaningful connections with the past.
-Nostalgia, a predominantly positive, bittersweet emotion associated with meaningful past experience, has been shown to strengthen self-continuity, self-esteem, and psychological well-being in older adults.
-Building on this framework, the present trial examines whether nostalgic memories can strengthen motivation to engage in walking behavior.
-In addition, the study investigates whether combining nostalgia-based messaging with a self-regulation strategy (daily step monitoring) enhances intervention effectiveness.
+In addition, the study investigates whether combining self-continuity messaging with a self-regulation strategy (daily step monitoring) enhances intervention effectiveness.
 Self-monitoring is a well-established behavioral technique that supports goal pursuit by increasing awareness and feedback.

 Study Overview